 3) Provide incentives and discounts in your lead capture forms

 Providing discounts or incentives through your forms can help you improve form conversions, and, if you’re in eCommerce, reduce cart abandonment.

-Who wouldn’t be tempted to get a discount for a favourite product?
+Who wouldn’t be tempted to get a discount on a favourite product?
 Or free delivery or shipping for any order?
 It’s a guaranteed way of drawing in new customers and collecting contact information.